Food Poisoning Scare: Why Washing Fruits and Vegetables is Critical

 What you may not know is that the most dangerous food at your next barbecue is not your world famous double chili cheeseburger (that you cooked to 165º), or your Grandmother’s special potato salad (that you properly kept on ice in a cooler until ready to serve), but your tossed salad or fresh fruit salad with melon.

 That’s right.
 Fresh raw fruits and vegetables can be as dangerous as undercooked meat and unrefrigerated dairy products.
-In recent years, the United States has had several large outbreaks of illness caused by contaminated fruits and vegetables—including spinach, tomatoes, lettuce, apples and melons.
+In recent years, the United States has had several large outbreaks of illness caused by contaminated fruits and vegetables—including spinage, tomatoes, lettuce, apples and melons.
 Two recent major food-borne illness outbreaks involving cantaloupes infected with Salmonella or Listeria have caused deaths.
+If you or a loved one has become sick from contaminated food contact the reputable personal injury attorneys in Boston to find out about your legal options.

 Food-borne illness (also known as “food poisoning”) is caused by bacterial contamination.
 According to experts with the Food and Drug Administration (FDA), fresh produce can become contaminated in many ways.
 While growing in the field, fruits and vegetables may be contaminated by animal feces, harmful substances in the soil or water, and poor hygiene among workers.
 After produce is harvested, it passes through many hands, increasing the contamination risk.
 Contamination can even occur after the produce has been purchased, during food preparation, or through inadequate storage.